ClickorAltL

 sizesizeThe size of the component.'s' | 'm' | 'l''m'

-requiredrequiredDetermines whether the input is required or not.
-An input marked as required will be announced as such to users of assistive technology.
+requiredrequiredDetermines whether the control is required or not.
+A required control is announced as such to assistive technology and, inside a <nord-field>, drives the required indicator on the <nord-field-label>.
 When using this property you need to also set “novalidate” attribute on a form element to prevent browser from displaying its own validation errors.booleanfalse

 disableddisabledMakes the component disabled.
 This prevents users from being able to interact with the component, and conveys its inactive state to assistive technologies.booleanfalse